RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 # Future

-## Version 3.1 / December 2015
+## Version 3.1 / March 2016
 ### Status: Planned

 **New major features**:

-* Debugger
-    - Greatly improve debugging experience
 * Object Inspector
     - Add class and constructor docstrings to the shown info (if available).
     - Add search facilities
     - Live render support for Markdown and ReStructuredText files
-* Source Code editor reorganization and language support (Cython, C, HTML??, CSS??)
+* Source Code editor reorganization and language support (Cython, C, HTML, CSS)
     - Support for autoindentation
     - Support for completion??
 * Outline explorer
     - Display Markdown and ReStructuredText headers

-## Version 3.0 / July 2015
+## Version 3.0 / December 2015
 ### Status: Early Stage of Development

 **New major features**:

 * Global:
     - New restart option from within Spyder
-    - Tab reordering for pane
+    - Tab reordering for panes
     - Floating panes now behave as independent windows
     - New default icon set (Spyder 3) based on QtAwesome
     - Additional support for PyQt5 (along with our current PySide/PyQt4 support)